EMERGENCY?

 Taking these precautions ensures a safe and controlled repair process.

-Inspect the Top of the Hot Water Heater :
+Inspecting the Top of the Tank

 inspection of hot water heater top for leak detection

 Start by inspecting the top of the tank where the inlet and outlet lines are connected.
 Pay close attention to the joints and couplings, as these are common areas for hot water tank leaks.
-If you notice any water around these joints or spill water near them, it’s a clear sign that the water heater is leaking.
+If you notice any water around these joints or spill water near them, it’s a clear sign that the water heater is leaking .

 Also, check the anode rod inside the tank.
 While a rusted or corroded anode rod won’t directly cause a leak, it can contribute to corrosion inside the tank, which could eventually lead to leaks over time.
 Replacing a worn-out anode rod can help extend the life of your water heater and prevent future.
-Anode rode can be found in top as well as bottom on side of tank.
+Anode rod can be found in top as well as bottom on side of tank.

 Fixing the Leak from Top of Hot Water Heater: